Python-and-R-Forum-APD-Comms/Markdown-reports/README.md

 # Markdown-reports
 Guide on how to create documentation using Markdown in R or Python

-This is a initial Markdown document in R to produce HTML output websites.
+This is a initial Markdown template document in R to produce HTML output files.
 It is the best way to create documentation and produce Learning materials to share among R and Python developers.

-As we learn new was to enrich this Markdown document, we will add new sections including tips and standards to code and create Markdown documentation for our projecs in a consistent way allowing reproducibility of each analysis we describe and discuss on this R and Python forum.
+As we learn new ways to enrich this Markdown document we will add new sections, including tips and standards to documentation for our projecs in a consistent way allowing reproducibility of each analysis we describe and discuss in our R and Python forum.

 I have saved an initial .Rmd file with a set of recommendations on how to create consistent R Markdown HTML output reports, alongside the HTML output once it is rendered.